 2) They produce evidence from the literature to show that these spherules could only have been produced by temperatures above 2200 degrees Celsius.
 Even intense forest fires would not produce the heat necessary to make these and they performed experiments burning wood in ovens to test if they could reproduce these spherules and could not.

 4) High levels of iridium in the YDB.
-Iridium has been found in other proposed meteorite impact layers such as the crater that is implicated as being related to the extinction of the dinosaurs.
+Iridium has been found in other proposed meteorite impact layers such as the crater that is implicated as a contributor to the extinction of the dinosaurs.
 There are no reasonable hypotheses proposed to date to account for a sudden spike in iridium over such a vast area other than an extraterrestrial encounter.

 5) Some sites have nano-diamonds in the YDB.
 These small diamonds form under huge pressure and temperature and are known to have been formed in large meteorite impacts.
 While they can be found naturally due to earth’s processes, they are rarely found in these rocks and soils except in the YDB suggesting a specific event caused them to be there.

 6) Critiques in the past have pointed out that volcanoes and lightning can produced similar spherules and that cosmic dust raining down on us also can produce these.
 The authors here counter the critiques by doing more research to show that above ground atomic blasts in Nevada were able to vaporize the surface soil at >2200C and produce nearly identical spherules.
 Lightning also produced extreme temperatures and forms small amounts of spherules each year.
-It might be possible there was a sudden occurrence of billions of extreme lighting strikes in a short period of time but even if that explained the spherules and maybe plants ash in the YDB it wouldn’t explain the nano-diamonds.
+It might be possible there was a sudden occurrence of billions of extreme lighting strikes in a short period of time but even if that explained the spherules and maybe plant-ash in the YDB it wouldn’t explain the nano-diamonds.
 It is true that space dust that enters the atmosphere does create some spherules that then settle onto the earth.
-These are found throughout the geological column but are very uncommon.
+These are found throughout the geological column but are not common and would not be enriched in layer.
 What we have here in the YDB are hundreds or thousands of them per kg of material vs 1 per hundreds of kilograms of normal soils produced by space dust.

 If you have never heard of the YDB then what I have said above might seem quite shocking and I can guess what some of your questions might be.
 Lets take a look at some of those: